alfonsomt/vamphyre/README.md

 ## Installation
 ### First steps
-The scripts to VAMPhyRE execution are currently in Python lagunaje, so we highly recommend, to install Python languaje by Python official repository or install anaconda3, we recomend to update the following packages, as well.
+The scripts to VAMPhyRE execution are currently in Python language, so we highly recommend installing Python 3, language by Python official repository, or installing Anaconda/Miniconda; we recommend updating the following packages.
 ```
 pip install numpy --upgrade
 ```